The Job

 14 await presentTradeoffs(next.target)

-The executor field indicates who should act on the move.
+Not every move belongs to the agent.
+The executor field says who should act on it.

 World